appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/index.md

 ---

 <div class="alert" role="alert">
-Note: This is the documentation for the outdated version 4 of MAMP and MAP PRO.
+Note: This is the documentation for the outdated version 4 of MAMP & MAMP PRO.
 The documentation for the current version can be found under https://documentation-5.mamp.info.
 </div>

 - [MAMP (Mac)](/en/MAMP-Mac/)